SkowronPiotr/sklep/README.md

 It's a shop website where you can post items, edit them and delete.

-There is basic log in and register technology and users can chat to each other.
+There is basic authentication technology and users can chat to each other.

 You can search for items on the website if the phrase is included in the description or title and sort by categories